hamayl-ali/mini_nmap_project_for_port_scan/README.md

 # requirements

 python3, socket library

+# Stage 4

+in this stage i have just added TCP and UDP scanning together ... with options to scan weather it is TCP ,UCP or b

+both

+i have used ***ThreadpoolExecutor*** to increase the speed and eficiency ... instead of scanning every port

+seperatly it scans simultaneously.

+# Requirements

+python3, socket and time library and ThreadPoolExecutor for efficiency

 # contribution
 this is only for educational purpose but feel free to suggest any changes via issues and pull requests